FloppyDisck/Atlas-Ai/data/nlu.md

 - Awesome, how are you?
 - im fine, how are you?
 - im good, how are you?
-- I am doing good.
-How about you?
+- I am doing good. what about you?
+- I'm good, what about you
+- awesome what about you

 ## intent:fine_normal
 - I am doing great